Europe’s largest water conservation project

 Improve Aquatic LIFE

-Improve Aquatic LIFE is the name of Europe’s largest water conservation project aimed at restoring aquatic environments in wetlands, lakes, rivers and coastal waters in nine different counties in southern Sweden.
+Improve Aquatic LIFE is the name of Europe’s largest water management project, aimed at restoring aquatic environments in wetlands, lakes, rivers, and coastal waters across nine different counties in southern Sweden.

-Improve Aquatic LIFE is largely funded by the EU and by the Swedish Agency for Marine and Water Management, the Swedish Environmental Protection Agency and other project partners.
+Improve Aquatic LIFE is primarily funded by the EU, as well as by the Swedish Agency for Marine and Water Management, the Swedish Environmental Protection Agency, and other project partners.

-Over seven years, hundreds of actions will be implemented to improve the situation of threatened species and restore affected aquatic environments from source to sea.
-Migration barriers will be removed, habitats restored and more natural flows recreated to help threatened species, improve the resilience of water systems to climate change, enhance biodiversity and provide access to ecosystem services such as recreation and nature tourism.
+Over the course of seven years, hundreds of different initiatives will be implemented to improve the situation for endangered species and restore impacted aquatic environments from source to sea.
+Migration barriers will be addressed, habitats will be restored, and more natural flows will be reestablished to help endangered species, improve the resilience of water systems to climate change, strengthen biodiversity, and provide access to ecosystem services such as recreation and increased nature tourism.

 Improve Aquatic LIFE is a win-win project with high sustainability values for nature and future generations.